About AT Commands

 OK

-OK is one return code; the other is ERROR — you made a mistake.
+— you made a mistake.
 Perhaps the modem doesn't respond to the AT command you sent, or you mistyped it.
 Maybe you provided too few or too many data values or command parameters.
 By default, modems may not provide much in the way of explanation.
-Fortunately, some of them can be set to return extended error information; again, you'll need to send an AT command to apply this setting: AT+CMEE=2.
+Fortunately, some of them can be set to return extended error information; again, you'll need to send an AT command to apply this setting: AT+CMEE=2

-It's important to understand that you may also receive ERROR from a perfectly valid AT command.
+from a perfectly valid AT command.
 When this happens, it's an indication that the modem is in state that is incompatible with the command.
-For example, if you attempt to change a modem's Access Point Name (APN) while it is active, this will typically return ERROR.
-The remedy is to deactivate the modem, make the APN change, and then reactivate it.
+For example, if you attempt to change a modem's Access Point Name (APN) while it is active, this will typically return ERROR

 AT command types and testing

-You can mitigate the problem of seemingly correct commands throwing errors by making use of the test command suffix (=?), which is used to ask the modem if it supports the given command.
-If it doesn't, you'll receive an ERROR return code; you know not to issue this command.
-If the modem does support the command, you will receive an information response indicating the command's parameters, if it has any, followed by OK.
+return code; you know not to issue this command.
+If the modem does support the command, you will receive an information response indicating the command's parameters, if it has any, followed by OK

 The example above can be used to demonstrate command testing.
-We can ask the modem if it supports the +CGMI command:
+We can ask the modem if it supports the +CGMI

-and it will return OK because it does support this command.
-However, because the modem's manufacturer is fixed, attempting to change it will always result in ERROR.
-How might we have attempted to change its value?
-With a set command suffix (=):
+because it does support this command.
+However, because the modem's manufacturer is fixed, attempting to change it will always result in ERROR

 Note how the string data is placed within double quotes — this too is an AT command requirement.

-Test mode can also be used to determine what parameters a supported command takes.
-For example, if you send the command +CBC in test mode (it asks the modem what its current battery level is) you will get a result indicating the number of parameters and the range of values for each:
+in test mode (it asks the modem what its current battery level is) you will get a result indicating the number of parameters and the range of values for each:

-The parameters are separated by commas; each parameter's value range is presented in brackets in the form <LOWEST VALUE>-<HIGHEST VALUE>.
+The parameters are separated by commas; each parameter's value range is presented in brackets in the form <LOWEST VALUE>-<HIGHEST VALUE>

 Issue the command to a Simcom 7080G and you might see: